COMP2913-24-25/comp2913-team17/README.md

 ## Running the Application

 1. Insert an environment variable file named '.env' in the project root directory.
-   This should be in the following format:
+   This should be in the following format with the keys and values filled in:

 ```bash
 SECRET_KEY=